-- The suspension of entry for all non-resident foreign nationals who have been in Brazil, India or South Africa in the previous 14 days is extended until 11 July 2021. - The suspension of passenger flights from Brazil, India and South Africa is extended until 30 June 2021. - All arrivals must: - Present, before boarding, a negative result of a PCR test undertaken not more than 72 hours prior to travel. - Complete an online electronic health declaration and commit to isolate or quarantine.

-- Self-isolate for 14 days. - Exceptions exist for transport crew; as well as special missions, political, diplomatic, medical, police, personnel sent by other States or international organizations to provide humanitarian aid or international cooperation. - Likewise, institutions or companies that require the services of foreign workers are exempted.
+- Effective 12 July 2021, Peruvian authorities have issued a state of national emergency and temporarily closed entry into Peru via land borders.
+Freight and merchandize transportation is exempt from this closure. - The suspension of entry for all non-resident foreign nationals who have been in Brazil, India or South Africa in the previous 14 days is extended until 8 August 2021.
+Peruvian citizens and residents who have made a stopover in any of these countries in the previous 14 days before re-entering Peru will be required to complete a 14-day home quarantine upon arrival. - The suspension of passenger flights from Brazil, India and South Africa is extended until 31 July 2021. - All arrivals must: - Present, before boarding, a negative result of a PCR test undertaken not more than 72 hours prior to travel. - Complete an online electronic health declaration and commit to isolate or quarantine. - Self-isolate for 14 days. - Exceptions exist for transport crew; as well as special missions, political, diplomatic, medical, police, personnel sent by other States or international organizations to provide humanitarian aid or international cooperation. - Likewise, institutions or companies that require the services of foreign workers are exempted.
 They must notify the International Health Directorate 72 hours in advance of the list of people who will enter the country and will be responsible for the daily monitoring of COVID-19 symptoms of their visiting workers. - Air transit passengers who make their connection within 16 hours and do not leave the airport transit area are also exempt. - Air transit passengers who require more than 16 hours to make their connection are subject to a temporary quarantine in the facilities provided by the Health Authority, until the departure of their connecting flight.
-The transportation and food expenses that this quarantine entails are covered by the passenger. - Isolation may end early if the traveller obtains a negative result of a PCR test carried out dafter entering the country. - All departures must present, before boarding, a negative result of a PCR test undertaken not more than 72 hours prior to travel.
+The transportation and food expenses that this quarantine entails are covered by the passenger.

+- Isolation may end early if the traveller obtains a negative result of a PCR test \cap carried out dafter entering the country. - All departures must present, before boarding, a negative result of a PCR test undertaken not more than 72 hours prior to travel.